florianschwanz/fom-big-data-bike-path-quality-frontend/README.md

 ## Installation

-Insall all packages by running
+Install all packages by running

 ```
 npm install